posix4e/docker-all-in-one-startup/README.md

 Backend Interace
 --------

 Postgrest totally unconfigured.
-Checkout the example for a use with jwt.
+Checkout the example for a use with jwt in reserve-my-life.

 Nginx Proxy
 --------